atlassian-archive/dataschool/dataschool/_chapters/data-governance/democratized-or-centralized.md

 _In Progress_

 This is a new approach to working with data in an organization.
 It comes from a belief in employees' abilities to answer their own questions if given the ability.
-While this method takes some up front work of getting the data in good shape, this approach can scale as your company grows.
+While this method takes initial work of getting the data in good shape, this approach can scale as your company grows.

-Let's explore why Democratized data is so powerful and acknowledge some of the draw backs that keep other teams centralized.
+Let's explore why democratized data is so powerful and acknowledge some of the drawbacks that keep other teams centralized.

 Pros

-* More Analysis
+* More analysis
-* Empowered Employees
+* Empowered employees

 Cons